timescale/docs.timescale.com-content/getting-started/installation-windows-azure.md

+>:WARNING: Our clustering capabilities are currently in private beta and are not available through this installation method.
+For more information, please [contact us][contact].

 ## Installing from Azure Database for PostgreSQL

 TimescaleDB is currently available on [Azure Database for PostgreSQL][azure-postgresql] versions 9.6 and 10.
 To install TimescaleDB, you need to include it in the server’s shared preloaded libraries.
 A change to PostgreSQL’s shared preloaded libraries requires a restart to take effect.